manfredimiraula/manfredimiraula.com/_posts/2020-09-28-becoming-a-sql-database-administrator.markdown

 ![Flow diagram](assets/img/2020-09-28-becoming-a-sql-database-administrator/flow_5.png)*Step 5 completed!*
 <br>

-Welcome to day one of yout new life as a SQL database creator and administrator!
+Welcome to day one of your new life as a SQL database creator and administrator!

 *It is not because things are difficult that we do not dare; it is because we do not dare that things are difficult..
 L.A.
 Seneca*